 We’ll start with the trickiest bit: young children on a long journey.
 Journeys follow the same pattern: excitement; over-excitement; hunger; boredom; fighting with sibling; more boredom.
 Now’s not the time to worry about screen hours, as tablets and portable DVD players are your new best friends.
 Also try story and favourite music CDs.
 Regular stops are essential.
 Plan your route to take in interesting places to stop.

 Take in the Sights

 If you’re mainly on the motorway, you’ll probably take in a service station or two.
 Back in the day when we were kids, service stations weren’t child-friendly.
 Now, the refurbished ones have outdoor playgrounds for letting off steam, a choice of places to eat, and a good stock of CBeebies magazines for the next leg of the journey.
 The advantage of service stations is you can usually find place to park a caravan, and you and your motor can refuel on coffee and petrol, respectively.

 Some of our guests have advised taking a break towards the end of the journey so you’ll arrive feeling ready to hitch up and unload.
 Cornwall Services near Bodmin is a really handy new place for that late-in-the-journey stop.
 You can grab a bite to eat here, shop, as well as entertain the kids in the soft play centre.
 And if it’s open, don’t miss The Cornish Pizza Kitchen with its wood-fired pizzas.

 A Gourmet Pitstop

 Gloucester Services has raised the bar for pitstops en route to Cornwall.
 Open on both carriageways at Junction 38 of the M5, this large farm shop sells fabulous West Country food, and is a brilliant place for a meal.
 Stock up on delicious goodies – you can even phone or email ahead and order your food.
 The homemade pies are especially lovely, and are building up quite a reputation.
 Like more conventional service stations, you can also fill up the tank and use the loo.
-Their hours may vary this summer – check their website or Facebook page before setting out.

 Travelling with Dogs